donjude-eng/Vonnue-netninja-HtmlCSS/README.md

 * Add a local development server foe live refresh==Add extension [15:40]
 * Inspect the page [17:45]

-CSS FLEXBOX BASICS

-The main idea behind the flex layout is to give the container the ability to alter its items’ width/height (and order) to best fill the available space (mostly to accommodate to all kind of display devices and screen sizes).

-A flex container expands items to fill available free space or shrinks them to prevent overflow.

-main axis – The main axis of a flex container is the primary axis along which flex items are laid out. it is not necessarily horizontal; it depends on the flex-direction property

-cross axis – The axis perpendicular to the main axis is called the cross axis.
-Its direction depends on the main axis direction.

-Properties for the Parent(flex container)

-display
-This defines a flex container; inline or block depending on the given value.
-It enables a flex context for all its direct children. flex-direction
-This establishes the main-axis, thus defining the direction flex items are placed in the flex container.
-Flexbox is (aside from optional wrapping) a single-direction layout concept.
-Think of flex items as primarily laying out either in horizontal rows or vertical columns row (default): left to right in ltr; right to left in rtl
-row-reverse: right to left in ltr; left to right in rtl
-column: same as row but top to bottom
-column-reverse: same as row-reverse but bottom to top

 ## Tutorial :2
 # HTML & CSS Crash Course Tutorial #2 - HTML Basics